Will St. John's (NY) cover the spread vs. Stony Brook? Betting Trends, Record ATS

 St. John's (NY) vs. Stony Brook: Betting Trends, Record ATS, Home/Road Splits - November 7

-The St. John's (NY) Red Storm (0-0) host the Stony Brook Seawolves (0-0) at Carnesecca Arena on Tuesday, November 7, 2023 at 7:00 PM ET on Fox Sports 1.
-There is no line set for the matchup.
+The St. John's (NY) Red Storm (0-0) and the Stony Brook Seawolves (0-0) meet in a game with no set line at Carnesecca Arena on Tuesday, November 7, 2023 at 7:00 PM ET on Fox Sports 1.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!